corby-dev/corby/README.md

 ![dbguide3](https://i.imgur.com/EbAJIsg.png)

 Follow this path `scripts/setupdb.sql` and copy the content of the script and paste it into the field to execute the request and click `Execute`.
+Move the database file along the path `corby/src/main/resources`.

 ![dbguide4](https://i.imgur.com/RG172sF.png)